Probation and Medical Marijuana

 In People v Thue, the defendant was convicted of a road-rage assault resulting from an incident in Traverse County.
 As a condition of his probation, the defendant could not use marijuana, even medical marijuana for which he held a valid registration card.

-When denying defendant’s motion to modify his probation to allow his use of marijuana, the district court judge relied on the county-wide policy proscribing all marijuana use for probationers, even for medical purposes.
+When denying the defendant’s motion to modify his probation to allow his use of marijuana, the district court judge relied on the county-wide policy proscribing all marijuana use for probationers, even for medical purposes.
 The district court was also persuaded by the prosecutor’s argument that sentencing judges had the power to restrict or condition a probationer’s use of medication.

-The Michigan Court of Appeals disagreed, reversing the district court’s decision, citing to the often-used immunity provision of the medical marijuana statute:
+The Michigan Court of Appeals disagreed, reversing the district court’s decision, citing the often-used immunity provision of the medical marijuana statute:

 [A] qualifying patient who has been issued and possesses a registry identification card is not subject to arrest, prosecution, or penalty in any manner, or denied any right or privilege, including, but not limited to, civil penalty or disciplinary action by a business or occupational or professional licensing board or bureau, for the medical use of marijuana in accordance with this act…